google/pytype/docs/developers/frames.md

 principle remains the same.
 See `vm.py/byte_SETUP_FINALLY()` for a quick look at how pytype handles version-specific opcode differences.

-Internally, pytype represents a block as an object with four fields:
+Internally, pytype represents a block as an object with two fields:

 ```
 Block = collections.namedtuple("Block", [